 There is so much we can do right now with proven geothermal and heat pump technology.
 So Causeway Energies is engaging with customers, doing projects and making an impact.

-Read on for the basics on geothermal, heat pumps, energy efficiency and the areas of innovation in which we see opportunity for further innovation and growth.
+Read on for the basics on our market-ready leading-edge technology, primers on heat pumps and geothermal energy, and the areas of innovation in which we see opportunity for further innovation and growth.

 Industrial heat pumps are similar to domestic ones, but much bigger.
 Commercially proven machines can lift temperatures by as much as 80 ºC.
 New technologies with the ability to provide up to 160 ºC and still maintain COPs greater than 2.5 are being rapidly developed.
 They are typically deployed to recycle waste heat from a process that is powered by fossil fuel boiler combustion.
 The recycling by heat pumps dramatically reduces the amount of energy wasted and, depending on the carbon intensity of the electricity, reduce the overall cost of the process heat.